LispCookbook/cl-cookbook/dynamic-libraries.md

 There are two common problems which can occur, depending on your system.

-First is a rather cryptic error from Python
+First is a rather cryptic error from Python:

 ~~~
 >>> import helloworld